distcode/w365ws/Overview.md

    15. Select 'Configure Hybrid Azure AD join' and click 'Next'.
    16. Select 'Windows 10 or later domain-joined devices' and click 'Next'.
    17. Select the checkbox next to 'localAD.com'.
 As Authentication Service select 'Azure Active Directory' and click the button 'Add' to sign in as enterprise administrator to the local AD.
 Use 'localad\localadmin' and Pa$$w0rd1234 as password.

-#### 4. Task - Prepare Windows 365
+#### 4. Task - Prepare a Windows 365 Custom Image
-   1. Switch to your browser on your workstation.
+   1. Switch to your browser on your workstation/notebook.
    2. Open a browser and navigate to the [Azure portal]('https://portal.azure.com') and sign in with your global administator credentials, if not already done.
    3. Search for Azure Active Directory and create a security group:
          | Setting | Value |